khuck/SC15_APEX_tutorial/README.md

     apex::apex_options::use_screen_output(true);
 ```

-## Running the exercise on the Babbage MIC node
+## Running the exercise on the Babbage MIC and host nodes, or Edison

 After compilation, the program is executed by starting an interactive session and running the example: